-- Coordinate with Columbia County on the assignment of Community Development Block Grant monies toward housing rehabilitation assistance and façade improvement programs. - Capitalize a fund for housing rehabilitation through the New York State Downtown Revitalization/ New York Forward initiative.
+- Coordinate with Columbia County on the County's potential to direct Community Development Block Grant monies toward housing rehabilitation assistance and façade improvement programs that build upon and support the work done by PBInc in these areas. - Capitalize a fund for housing rehabilitation through the New York State Downtown Revitalization/ New York Forward initiative.
+This fund could be established and maintained by a third party, thereby reducing the level of administrative burden on the Village.

-- In 2023, Dutchess County (NY) created a Senior Citizen Owner-Occupied Property Rehabilitation Program.25 - Kingston (NY) established a grant program with DRI monies that enabled low-income homeowners to receive financial assistance on the rehabilitation of their homes.26
+- In 2023, Dutchess County (NY) created a Senior Citizen Owner-Occupied Property Rehabilitation Program.47 - Kingston (NY) established a grant program with DRI monies that enabled low-income homeowners to receive financial assistance on the rehabilitation of their homes.48